Title IX of the Education Amendments of 1972

-- Provide information to help empower survivors to make the decisions that are right for them
+- How we empower our community members to make the decisions that are best for them;

 - How to report to the college and law enforcement;

 - How cross-campus claims work at the Claremont Colleges